ghc-proposals/ghc-proposals/proposals/0000-explicit_forsome.rst

 if ∀a: f a then ∀a: ∃b, b ∈ a : f b

-But since SameRankedRanked Existential Quantifier ``forsome`` cannot use same symbol "∃", we use a different one: "Ə"
+But since SameRanked Existential Quantifier ``forsome`` cannot use same symbol "∃", we use a different one: "Ə"

 if ∀a: f a then ∀a: Əb, b ∈ a : f b